python/cpython/Parser/pegen/vmreadme.md

 - `OP_STRING` -- call `_PyPegen_string_token()`; same as `OP_NAME`.

-- `OP_CUT` -- set the frame's `cut` flag; succeeds without a value.
+- `OP_CUT` -- set the frame's `cut` flag; succeed without a value.

-- `OP_OPTIONAL` -- always succeeds, but modifies the *previous*
-  operation to treat a `NULL` result as a success.
+- `OP_OPTIONAL` -- succeed without a value; modifies the *previous* operation to treat a `NULL` result as a success.
 (See below.)

-These operations are followed by a single integer argument.
+The following operations are followed by a single integer argument.

 - `OP_TOKEN(type)` -- call `_PyPegen_expect_token()` with the `type`
   argument; processing is the same as for `OP_NAME`.